pietrocariola/BeamHAR-SVR/README.md

 ```
 adjusting the code in `process.sh` for the desired scenarios, persons, and sessions.

-# Scripts to reproduce the experiment
+# To reproduce the experiment

 Run on the monitor computer:
 ```bash